MarkLester10/MarkLester10/README.md

   - Avoid burnouts, find rest 🤣.
   - Always be passionate.
   - Be brought up to date on new web technology trends.
-  - Work smarter 🌱 not harder 💪
   - Continue to gain experience and mastery to my Tech Stack.
 - ⚡ Fun fact: I love to watch architectural designs, computer builds, smarphones and laptop reviews, and play guitar. and I also loved reading Dev Blogs from the Medium website 📖💓
 - 👁️ I'm looking forward to learning cross-platform app development, more specifically Dart and Flutter.
-     I'm also planning to migrate to Full-Stack JavaScript Dev Environment like MERN Stack.
+     I'm also planning to migrate to Full-Stack JavaScript Dev Environment like MERN Stack in the Future.

 ### Connect with me: